celaxodon/PDF_collator/README.rst

   - `-dAutoRotatePages=/PageByPage` --

   - `-sOutputFile=$FILENAME` -- Designate a file name to write to
+    - `-o` is now a shorthand for this, I think

 The following options are experimental and compression-related: